WeAreAcademy/curriculum-mark/README.md

 # The Mark

-This repository maps out the curriculum for **The Mark**, the accelerated 12-week training phase of Academy's two-year programme.
+This repository maps out the curriculum for **The Mark**, the pre-employment 16-week training phase of Academy's two-year programme.

 We’re making a high-impact career in technology more accessible than ever before, unleashing the potential of those who deserve to go further, faster.